Ndubuisi-Precious/Improving-Model-Accuracy-for-Sentiment-Analysis-on-Kuda-App-Store-Review/README.md

 # Improving-Model-Accuracy-for-Sentiment-Analysis-on-Kuda-App-Store-Review
 Analysis Customer Sentiment from Kuda bank App Reviews on App Store using NLP Techniques, Neatext, NLTK, Scikit-learn and other important packages.

+Sentiment analysis plays a vital role in understanding customers' opinions and feedback, allowing businesses like Kuda Bank to gain valuable insights.
+By improving the accuracy of the sentiment analysis model, Kuda Bank can better gauge customer sentiment, identify areas of improvement, and enhance their overall user experience.
+The analysis explore various techniques, including data preprocessing, feature selection, data visualization, and model evaluation, with the objective of maximizing the accuracy of the sentiment analysis model.

+According to Bill Gates - "your most unhappy customers are your greatest sources of learning."
+Service/app reviews are efficient source of information or data for management to gain insight, know how their customers feel and make the right decision(s).
+There is this saying "happy customer drive company's growth."
+It's important to note that Kuda Bank run entirely on internet accessible and connected mobile phones through their App with few physical offices, they are not entirely the only Micro-finance bank on that offer this service to Nigerians.
+Enjoy the ride, with me.

+Conclusion
+The performance analysis of the app owned by Kuda Bank reveals a slight imbalance between negative and positive feedback from users.
+While it is natural for any app to receive both positive and negative comments, the higher number of negative comments indicates areas that require attention and improvement.
+One notable aspect to consider is the lack of customer updates on their initial comments.
+This could be attributed to various reasons, such as users not being aware of the option to update their feedback or feeling that their input may not be valued.
+Encouraging users to revisit and update their comments can provide valuable insights for app developers and demonstrate responsiveness to user concerns.
+Additionally, the response strategy of the app developers on the app store should be scrutinized.
+Judicious and timely responses to user reviews are vital in building trust, addressing concerns, and demonstrating a commitment to user satisfaction.
+To further improve the app's performance, it is essential for Kuda Bank and its developers to closely analyze user feedback and prioritize areas of improvement.
+By actively listening to user concerns, implementing necessary enhancements, and ensuring effective communication on the app store.